cheapRoc/marathon-schema/README.md

 schema file, include some schema checking logic in a single binary, and validate a test `marathon.json` file.

+**WARNING** I'm still learning Go and this is far from feature complete.
+Dose heavily with salt...

 ## Background

 Simple answer, I needed an extremely simple and easily deployable tool for